FH-Inway/d365fo.tools.wikirepo/How-to-fix-the-table-browser-credential-error.md

 5. Restart your Visual Studio, remember to start it elevated (Run As Administrator)
 6. Start the Table Browser again and continue with your work.

+A special thanks goes to Shaikh Sohail Hussain and his blogpost that caught our attention.
+You can find the blog post in question here: http://d365technext.blogspot.com/2018/07/offline-authentication-admin-email.html and you can reach him at @SSohailHussain (twitter)